workshops & tours

 Duration: From sunset to when the milky way is in the right position.
 Start finish times will be discussed when booking

 Group size: the workshop is 1-2-1 however if you wish to attend with a friend or family member then this can be arranged, at additional cost.
 Max number 3 participants

-Cost: of 1:2: £200 for the evening and follow up processing session. £140 for just the evening session
+Cost: of 1:2: £200 for the evening and follow up processing session. £150 for just the evening session including a processing guide written to guide you through the process of turning your shots into an amazing image!

 When?
 Dates available throughout the year, however the best time for the milky way is mid summer to early autumn